MttArmstrong/CI-CD/_episodes/08-cd-for-python-package.md

 The `secrets` is a way to gain access to and pull in secrets stored in GitHub into CI/CD using GitHub Actions.

+> ## DISCLAIMER
+>
+> Since we will be trying to upload a package, we might get a "clash" with an existing name.
+> If so, change the name of the project to something unique in the pyproject.toml.
+>
+{: .callout }

 {% include links.md %}